notandz/dabonk-bot/README.md

 after running it you need to scan the qr

 ## Troubleshooting
-Make sure all the necessary dependencies are installed: https://github.com/puppeteer/puppeteer/blob/main/docs/troubleshooting.md
+Make sure all the necessary dependencies are installed: https://github.com/puppeteer/puppeteer/blob/main/docs/troubleshooting.md/nIf You Find Error, You Need To Install Visual Studio Developmet Desktop C++
-If You Find Error, You Need To Install Visual Studio Developmet Desktop C++ Remember to remove "canvas" from node modules
+Remember to remove "canvas" from node modules

 Fix Stuck on linux, install google chrome stable: